AlleyCH/AlleyCH.github.io/_posts/edit.md

   ```

 # Why do all this?
 Now you might ask why?
-Why separtate codegen and ccode
+Why separate codegen and ccode?

 * We split things into codegen and ccode to keep the compiler clean, readable, and maintainable.
 It prevents us from having to constantly write C code representations from scratch all the time.
 * It also reinforces the idea of polymorphism and the ability that objects can behave differently depending on their subclass.
 * And it lets us do hidden generation by adding new helper functions, temporary variables, or inlined optimizations after the AST and before the C code.

 # Jsonmodule
 I'm happy to say that I am making a lot of progress with the JSON module I mentioned last blog.
-The jsonmodule will follow very closly other modules in the codegen.
+The jsonmodule will follow very closely other modules in the codegen.
 Which means that it's the part that will be calling ccode methods to be able to

 *********** ...
 Put some code I've done.